Characterization of boundedness on Wiener amalgam spaces of multilinear Rihaczek distributions: Self-improvement of the boundedness

-In the proof of self improvement of BRWM, we will use the Fourier series to overcome the absence of Gabor frame in Lebesgue space.
+In the proof of the self-improvement of BRWM, we will use the Fourier series to overcome the absence of Gabor frame in Lebesgue space.
 The following lemma, providing some boundedness estimates associated with $T_{p,\Om}$, will be used to retain the information of the Fourier coefficients and filter out redundant information when estimating the norm of modulation space for Rihaczek distribution.

 \begin{lemma} Suppose $p,q\in (0,\fy]$.
 Let $\Om\in \mathscr{P}(\rr^{2(m+1)d})$ be $v_{\Om}$ moderate.
 Denote $v_i(z_i)=v_{\Om}(\underbrace{0,\cdots,z_i,0,\cdots,0}_{z_i\ \text{is the}\ ith\ vector})$, $z_i\in \zd$, $i=1,2,\cdots,2m+2$.
 Let $v(z)\geq\max_{i=1,\cdots,2(m+1)}v_i(z)$, $z\in \zd$ be a radial function with polynomial growth.
-We have the following estimates: \ben \big\|\overrightarrow{T_{p,\Om}}(\vec{\r}\ast_2\vec{a},\vec{b_1},\cdots,\vec{b_m})\big\|_{l^q(\zmdd)} \lesssim \big\|\overrightarrow{|\r|}\big\|_{l^{\dot{p}\cdot[(q/\dot{p})\wedge 1]}_{v}(\zd)} \cdot \big\|\overrightarrow{T_{p,\Om}}(\vec{a},\vec{b_1},\cdots,\vec{b_m})\big\|_{l^q(\zmdd)} \een and \ben \big\|\overrightarrow{T_{p,\Om}}(\vec{a},\vec{b_1},\cdots,\vec{\r}\ast_2\vec{b_i},\cdots,\vec{b_m})\big\|_{l^q(\zmdd)} \lesssim \big\|\overrightarrow{|\r|}\big\|_{l^{\dot{p}[(q/\dot{p})\wedge 1]}_{v^2}(\zd)} \big\|\overrightarrow{|T_p|}\big\|_{l^{q}(\zmdd)}. \een \end{lemma} \begin{proof} For simplicity, we write $T_p$ for the weighted convolution operator $T_{p,\Om}$ in this proof.
+We have the following estimates: \ben \big\|\overrightarrow{T_{p,\Om}}(\vec{\r}\ast_2\vec{a},\vec{b_1},\cdots,\vec{b_m})\big\|_{l^q(\zmdd)} \lesssim \big\|\overrightarrow{|\r|}\big\|_{l^{\dot{p}\cdot[(q/\dot{p})\wedge 1]}_{v}(\zd)} \cdot \big\|\overrightarrow{T_{p,\Om}}(\vec{a},\vec{b_1},\cdots,\vec{b_m})\big\|_{l^q(\zmdd)} \een and \ben \big\|\overrightarrow{T_{p,\Om}}(\vec{a},\vec{b_1},\cdots,\vec{\r}\ast_2\vec{b_i},\cdots,\vec{b_m})\big\|_{l^q(\zmdd)} \lesssim \big\|\overrightarrow{|\r|}\big\|_{l^{\dot{p}[(q/\dot{p})\wedge 1]}_{v^2}(\zd)} \big\|\overrightarrow{|T_{p,\Om}|}\big\|_{l^{q}(\zmdd)}. \een \end{lemma} \begin{proof} For simplicity, we write $T_p$ for the weighted convolution operator $T_{p,\Om}$ in this proof.
 First, let us verify \eqref{lm-cvm-cd1}.
 Write \ben \een If $p\leq 1$, \eqref{lm-cvm-1} can be dominated by \be

 \ee If $p> 1$, by the Minkowski inequality, \eqref{lm-cvm-1} can be dominated by \be

 \ee The above two estimates then imply that for $p\in (0,\fy]$, \be |T_p(\r\ast_2\vec{a},\vec{b_1},\cdots,\vec{b_m})(n_0,\vec{n})| \lesssim (\overrightarrow{|\r v|^{\dot{p}}}\ast \overrightarrow{|T_p(\cdot,\vec{n})|^{\dot{p}}})(n_0)^{1/\dot{p}}. \ee From this and the convolution inequality $l^{q/\dot{p}}\ast l^{(q/\dot{p})\wedge 1}\subset l^{q/\dot{p}}$, by taking the $l^q$ norm associated with the variable $n_0$, we obtain \be